FAQs

 Got a question?
 See if anyone's asked it before and get your answer immediately.

+Our patented dry fog reaches every surface the air touches inside the sealed, treated room - getting into spaces ordinary cleaning misses.
+Our antimicrobial film is applied to surfaces, helping to prevent it from coming back.
+It comes with our 1-year warranty.
 Most current mould remediation companies employ the use of wet foggers (ULV fogging).
-This administers the sterilant in a droplet sizes which causes it to condense on surfaces, meaning airborne mould spores and dangerous mycotoxins are left largely unaffected.
-Our patented dry fog technology condenses our sterilant to a previously unachieved molecular size.
-This means three things: First, it is unable to condense on surfaces and dwells in the air; eradicating the abundance of mould spores and harmful mycotoxins traditional methods can’t deal with.
+This administers the sterilant in a droplet size which causes it to condense on surfaces, meaning airborne mould spores and dangerous mycotoxins are left largely unaffected.
+Our patented dry fog technology condenses the sterilant to roughly a 7.5-micron droplet.
+Killing the living mould stops it producing more mycotoxins; airing the room out afterwards clears the airborne load.
+This means three things: First, it is unable to condense on surfaces and dwells in the air; reducing the abundance of mould spores and harmful mycotoxins traditional methods can't deal with.
 Second, our dry fog machine creates positive air pressure, meaning the dry fog is forced to fill the entire volume of a room or house, forcing the sterilant to dwell on every surface and object.
-Third, it can reach every conceivable space within your home including behind cavity walls, meaning we are able to comprehensively eradicate every last trace of mould.
+Third, it reaches every surface the air touches within the sealed, treated space, meaning we are able to comprehensively treat every accessible area of mould contamination.

 Unless you've had a leak or suffered flood damage, the'res a good chance the mould in your home is a result of dampness and humidity caused by basic daily tasks like showering, cooking and drying clothes combined with poor ventilation.
 These human activites cause water vapour and condensation, which when combined with poor ventilation, generates sufficient moisture in the home for mould to grow.